 The bill amends Section 42-72-5 of the General Laws in Chapter 42-72, designating the Department of Children, Youth and Families (DCYF) as the primary agency responsible for overseeing and administering comprehensive behavioral health services for children, including those in DCYF care, children with serious emotional disturbances, and children with developmental or functional disabilities.
-The bill emphasizes the importance of prevention and intervention services across various domains, including child welfare, behavioral health, disabilities, and juvenile justice.
+It emphasizes the importance of prevention and intervention services across various domains, including child welfare, behavioral health, and juvenile justice.

 The act will take effect upon passage.